-Trump holds rally in North Charleston on eve of Dems' South Carolina primary
+Trump at South Carolina rally accuses Dems of ‘politicizing’ coronavirus, says ‘we are totally prepared’

-President Trump took the stage to rally supporters in North Charleston on Friday evening and accused his Democratic critics of "politicizing" the coronavirus virus, a day before Democrats head to the polls in South Carolina to vote for their nominee to face him in November.
+President Trump accused his Democratic critics of "politicizing" the coronavirus virus as he rallied supporters in North Charleston a day before the Democratic primary in South Carolina.

-Speaking at the North Charleston Coliseum, Trump began his rally by ripping into the media: “All I can say is that the fake news just doesn’t get it, do they?"
-He then dismissed the other party's criticism of his administration's handling of coronavirus, bashing them the party for its problems counting votes in Iowa's caucuses.
+Speaking at the North Charleston Coliseum, Trump dismissed the complaints from Democrats about his handling of the virus as “their new hoax” and insisted “we are totally prepared.”
+He also mocked the party for its chaotic efforts to count the votes earlier this month in Iowa's caucuses.

 “Now the Democrats are politicizing the coronavirus,” Trump said, adding: “They can’t even count their votes.”